Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 Even in my private writing coaching relationships, I’m listening to their words.
 I can read between the sentences.
 I can hear the slight crack and the inflections in their voices.
 I’m entirely focused on their words — not their face or mine, not the trees blowing in the background, not me picking my nose, scratching my cheek, or shifting in my chair.

-Most of the time, I’m on zoom for calls with my writing community.
-A community whose purpose is to tap into our inner voice and to write what’s on our hearts.
+Most of the time, I’m on Zoom for calls with my writing community, a community whose purpose is to tap into our inner voice and write what’s on our hearts.
 We don’t need to see each other’s faces to get our writing done.

 For some of the calls on my schedule, we go old school and use the phone.
 Imagine that.
-Some people I chat with like to take walking calls.
+Some of my clients and collegues enjoy walking calls.
 What could give you more clarity and insight than being in nature while having an inspiring conversation?
 These are my favorite calls and I’m excited to add more of them to my calendar.

-Many were genuinely curious why I turned the camera off.
+Many other business owners were genuinely curious why I turned the camera off.
 Especially in a time where influencers and shakers are pumping out sponsored content where they point and dance out the wazoo.

 1. I simply showed up and kept my video off.

-2. I adjusted zoom settings to automatically have video switched off.
+2. I adjusted Zoom settings to automatically have the video switched off.

 We'll be using audio only.